Ned Kelly fact sheet

 There's no denying that Ned Kelly was a notorious criminal, feared around Victoria and beyond as a robber and murderer.
 Despite this, he had many sympathisers who believed that he was a symbol of the Australian spirit – an enduring underdog with the courage to challenge the authorities.

-Although it uses somewhat rough language and contains little grammar or punctuation, the Jerilderie Letter offers a valuable insight into Ned Kelly's personality.
+Despite its rough language and lack of grammar or punctuation, the Jerilderie letter offers a valuable insight into Ned Kelly's personality.
 It tells the story of a young man forced into crime by situations beyond his control.

-The events the letter describes also provided inspiration for Peter Carey's prize-winning novel, The true history of the Kelly Gang.
+The events described in the letter also provided inspiration for Peter Carey's prize-winning novel, The true history of the Kelly gang.

 Kelly's death mask

 In the 19th century, it was common for plaster 'death masks' to be made of the face and skull of executed criminals.
 At the time, these masks served several purposes.

 Firstly, death masks were used for phrenological analysis, whereby the shape of a person's head was studied to determine their character traits.
 Secondly, they were often put on display in public places to serve as a reminder of the power of the police force.

 If ever the police wanted to show off its ability to capture a notorious criminal, it was after the execution of Ned Kelly, who – with his gang – had eluded police for years.
 So when Ned was hanged, several death masks were made of his skull.